klwuco/CGPA-Planner/readme.md

 1. python3
 On Mac/Linux, do
 <pre><code>sudo apt-get install python3</code></pre>
-or use your favourite package manager.
+or use your favourite package manager.<br>
-On Windows, download python 3 (Not 2.7) via
+On Windows, download python 3 (Not 2.7) via<br>
 <a href="https://www.python.org/downloads/">https://www.python.org/downloads/</a>

-2. some text editor for opening .py files (eg: vim, gnu nano, notepad, emacs, sublime text, etc.)
+2. some text editor for opening .py files (eg: vim, gnu nano, notepad, emacs, sublime text, etc.)<br>
-Or use your favourite IDE (eg. vim, PyCharm, VS, etc.)
+Or use your favourite IDE (eg. vim, PyCharm, VS, etc.)<br>

 ## Usage